What is Eye flu?

 - Pink eye in newborns can be because of eye-flu infection, irritation, or a blocked tear duct.
 Sometimes bacteria or a virus is transferred on from the mother during delivery, even if she does not have symptoms.
 The bacteria or virus may be linked to an STI.

-- If a newborn has bacterial conjunctivitis of Chlamydia signs usually seen in 5 to 12 days after delivery.
-If the bacteria is due to gonorrhoea, they normally can be seen after 2 to 4 days.
+- If a newborn has bacterial conjunctivitis of Chlamydia, the signs are usually seen in 5 to 12 days after delivery.
+If the bacteria is due to gonorrhea, they normally can be seen after 2 to 4 days.

 Types of eye flu or conjunctivitis